sgutierrez8c54/codeserv/Programming-Using-Java.md

         - Can be very difficult for a novice to install, configure and maintain.
      * If you are an advanced programmer, then click [here](Android-Studio-Tutorial) to learn how to program with Android Studio.

+**Important Note:** Both Java programming tools require that the user have an in-depth understanding of the Java programming language.
+If you are not an advanced Java programmer, then FIRST recommends that you take a look at the [Blocks Tutorial](Blocks-Tutorial) and that you consider using the Blocks tool to program your robot.